luka712/bones-cpp/readme.md

 # Dependencies
 TODO:
-- Texture factory to texture manager
+- Optimize sprite renderers in endframe
 - Think about and document post process pipeline
-- Optimize sprite renderers in endframe
 - All utils to utils folder
-- Figure out WebGPU Metal debugger.
 - add scene test cases